Alvinusyodi/AlvinusYodi_PJ/README.md

 You should see the Swagger UI with the available API endpoints.
 You can use the UI to test the API by sending requests and viewing the responses.

-## Contributing

-If you would like to contribute to this project, please fork the repository and create a pull request with your changes.
-Make sure to update the documentation and include tests for any new features.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.